 Graphic design tools come and go.
-In the marketing sphere of influence, it seems like every week there’s a new product hailed as the “best graphic design tool” for newbies, or game-changing tool for automating your social media image posts.
+In the marketing sphere of influence, it seems like every week there’s a new product hailed as the “best graphic design tool” for newbies or a game-changing tool for automating your social media image posts.

 You might be familiar with tools like Canva.
-RelayThat is similar to Canva, but has a few features that make it stand out.
-Whereas the former lets you design from scratch, RelayThat uses templates to help you produce graphic design images quickly.
+Well, RelayThat is similar but has a few features that make it stand out.

 An Easy To Use Design Package